wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/building-this-wiki.md

 ## 1. Failing as a blogger
 I have wanted to build a hypertext for a long time.
 I built my first website around 1996 on Geocities and I have been trying to make [places made of language](../places-made-of-language) ever since.

 I blogged for about 6 months in [2008 and 2009](https://samuelbreed.blogspot.com/).
 From 2011-15, my website was just [animations and ascii art](https://web.archive.org/web/20120122225802/http://wookiehangover.com/).
 Sometimes [there were even links](https://web.archive.org/web/20150628070525/http://wookiehangover.com/).
-Since 2016 I've had a version of this website running, with the occasional blog post here and there.
+Since [around 2017](https://web.archive.org/web/20170710224200/https://wookiehangover.com/) I've had a version of this website running, with the occasional blog post here and there.

 In the past year, I got inspired to [dump](/writing/links-part-one.html) [my](/writing/links-august-2022.html) [tab](/writing/links-december-2022) [debt](/writing/links-january-2023) (almost) every month.
 This practice serves two purposes: active, chronological bookmarking; and an opportunity to gather a thought or two around a link.
 If I want to.